Mjz86/mjz_esp32_os/README.md

 challenges for you  :
-if you can Crack  the dev password and put it in the issues  :) you can't
+if you can Crack  the operating system's original dev password  and put it in the issues  :) you can't